+Flying High Farm is a mental health practice dedicated to children, adolescents and young adults.
 Through the therapeutic power of animals, the clinicians at Flying High Farm work closely with individuals to build rapport, increase motivation for change, develop and practice positive behaviors and skills, promote effective communication, etc.